debv/LazySearch/ReadMe.rst

 LazySearch
 ==============

-Made for lazy people like me who want to share/watch videos for currently playing songs without having to put in much effort.
+Made for people who want to share/watch videos for currently playing songs without having to put in much effort.

 **How to use LazySearch**